iceicepei/Partnet_data/README.md

 #### 3. Folder instructions

 There are seven folders in each of our data models.

+##### A. the ops folder
 Each mat file in the ops folder stores a corresponding type of the node of a partnet tree, as shown in the figure below for the corresponding type of the node of a simple table.(0 for leaf nodes, 1 for adjacent nodes and 2 for symmetric nodes).
 ![image](https://github.com/PeppaZhu/Partnet_data/blob/master/pictures/picture3.png)

+##### B. the part_fix folder
 The mat file under the part_fix folder stores the box index corresponding to the leaf node of a model.
 As shown in the following figure, leaf nodes with serial numbers 3, 1 and 2 correspond to box 5, box 4 and box 3, respectively.
 ![image](https://github.com/PeppaZhu/Partnet_data/blob/master/pictures/picture5.png)

+##### C. the boxes folder
 The mat file under the boxes folder stores the box corresponding to each leaf node of a model.

+##### D. the labels folder
 The mat file under the labels folder corresponds to the type identification of each leaf node.
 As shown in the following figure, leaf node 3 represents the desktop (marked by number 0), and leaf nodes 1 and 2 represent legs (marked by number 1).
 ![image](https://github.com/PeppaZhu/Partnet_data/blob/master/pictures/picture6.png)

+##### E. the syms folder
-The mat file under Syms folder stores symmetrical parameters of each symmetrical node.
+The mat file under the syms folder stores symmetrical parameters of each symmetrical node.
 In the example of a simple table, there are two sets of symmetrical relationships, so two symmetrical parameters are stored.
 In partnet tree, corresponding nodes 4 and 5 respectively.

+##### F. the models folder & the obbs folder
 The models folder stores models in .obj form.
 The obbs folder stores the corresponding obb files for each model.